-- c.
-A pdf form can be found at: http://www.packaging.msu.edu/uploads/files/Recommendation%20for%20Admission.pdf - 6.
+- 5. Three (3) letters of recommendation - 6.
 Take the Graduate Record Examination (GRE) and have official results sent to the University.
 MSU code is 1465 and there is no subject code for Packaging; use the code for "other."

 International students must also submit: